Kek5chen/InputDisabler/README.md

 ## Getting Started
 ### Prerequisites
-You need to have Google Chrome installed on your computer to load this extension.
+You need to have a Chromium based client installed on your computer to load this extension.
+It was tested with Brave.

 ### Installation
 1. Clone the repo: